-Radiation detection is achieved through the use of a variety of instruments.
-The most common type of radiation detector is a Geiger-Mueller (GM) tube, also called a Geiger counter.
-The dosimeter is also called a radiation plate.
-Workers use these devices if they are regularly exposed to radiation-filled environments.
+Radiation detection is a process that requires the use of specialized instruments.
+The most common type of radiation detector is a Geiger-Mueller (GM) tube, also known as a Geiger counter.
+Dosimeters, or radiation plates, are also used by workers who are regularly exposed to radiation-filled environments.
 These devices help track the level of radiation exposure and alert people when the radiation levels exceed the threshold.